SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 The salloc command will respond now with a job ID number.

 ~~~
-salloc: Granted job allocation 21712
+salloc: Granted job allocation 271
-salloc: Waiting for resource configuration
-salloc: Nodes scs0018 are ready for job
 ~~~
 {: .output}

 >

 We have now allocated ourselves a host to run a program on.
 The `-n 1` tells slurm how many copies of the task we will be running.
-The `--ntasks-per-node=1` tells Slurm that we will just be running one task for every node we are allocated.
-We could increase either of these numbers if we want to run multiple copies of a task and if we want to run more than one copy per node.
+We could increase this numbers if we want to run multiple copies of a task.

-The `--account` option tells Slurm which project to account your usage against, if you are only a member of one project then this will default to that project.
-If you're a member of multiple projects then it will default to the first one.
-The accounting information is used to measure what resources a project has consumed and to prioritise its use, so its important to choose the right project.

-To ensure nodes are available for this training workshop a reservation may have been made to prevent anyone else using a few nodes.
-In order to make use of these you must use the `--reservation` option too, if you don't then you'll have to wait in the same queue as everyone else.

 To actually run a command we now need to issue the `srun` command.
 This also takes a `-n` parameter to tell Slurm how many copies of the job to run and it takes the name of the program to run.
 To run a job interactively we need another argument `--pty`.